-We engage natural advocates for the health of our oceans and waterways: the sailing community and the maritime industries, each of which relies on our waters intimately for their livelihood and recreation.
-Our vision for the future is one where the oceans are cleaner and healthier because sailors and coastal communities are strong ocean stewards helping to improve and protect our oceans.
-This includes engaging in and encouraging the development of sustainable practices and technology are widely utilized throughout sailing and maritime industries ranging from increased use of renewable energy, a reduction of waste and plastics going into both landfills and into the ocean, and improved water quality nearshore and offshore.
+We engage natural advocates for the oceans and waterways that rely on the health of these ecosystems for their livelihood and recreation.
+Our vision for the future is one where the oceans are cleaner and healthier because sailors and coastal communities act as strong ocean stewards working to improve and protect our oceans.
+This includes engaging in and encouraging the development of sustainable practices and technology ranging from increased use of renewable energy, a reduction of waste and plastics going into both landfills and the ocean, and improved water quality nearshore and offshore.

 11th Hour Racing seeks to advance innovative projects that improve the health of our oceans and address the dynamic environmental challenges facing the sailing and coastal communities.
 We seek proposals that align with 11th Hour Racing’s program strategy to advance one or more of our program’s focus areas:

 Examples of potential projects include but are not limited to:

 Reduce Ocean Pollution: Innovative efforts that foster stakeholder engagement around reducing ocean pollution, showcase a new approach to addressing coastal pollution or increase action within communities.
-Does not include: large-scale ocean clean-up initiatives or community beach cleanups, stormwater education, or agricultural runoff.
+Does not include: large-scale ocean clean-up initiatives or community beach cleanups.